Editor’s note: To see this year’s updated list, visit The 2021 Wealthfront Career-Launching Companies List.

 Getting equity in a mid-size, high-growth company is one of the best ways to launch your technology career and perhaps generate some wealth in the process.

-So today, we are proud to announce Wealthfront’s list of 100 Career Launching Technology Companies, an integral part of our first eBook.
+So today, we are proud to announce Wealthfront’s list of 100 Career Launching Technology Companies.

 Compiled through a survey of top venture capitalists, all meet our criteria of being mid-size high-growth companies.
 We believe these are the companies that will generate the greatest career opportunities and the most significant potential for equity wealth in the near future.

 Specifically we sought out private companies we think are on a rapid growth trajectory and that are likely to continue that growth for at least a few years and that have revenues of at least $20 million but no more than $300 million.

 The list includes some very familiar and well-covered names including DropBox, Box, and AirBnb but it likely includes at least 10 companies that you’ve never heard of.
 Among these are Aerohive Networks, MapR Technologies, CipherCloud, Delphix, Nutanix, Acronis, Plex Systems, Qualtrics, Datastax, and Sencha.

 Within the list you will find a brief description of the company’s mission and its location as well as a link to the website of each, all conveniently aggregated in one spot.